ngo-yellowhat/ymail/README.md

-this is a mail client.
+this is a android ymail client.